Presbyterian Mission Agency: Educational and medical establishments in Colonial India

 The American Presbyterian Mission was opened at Allahabad, Uttar Pradesh, in 1836.

 In 1864, Forman Christian College was founded in Lahore by a Presbyterian missionary Charles William Forman.

-The Wanless Hospital had its beginning as a small dispensary started in 1890 in the Miraj (Meer’-udge) Bazaar by Dr. William James Wanless pioneer Presbyterian medical missionary.
+The Wanless Hospital had its beginning as a small dispensary started in 1890 in the Miraj Bazaar by Dr. William James Wanless pioneer Presbyterian medical missionary.
 The first of the present buildings was opened in 1894.

 In 1893, Presbyterian mission established Gordon College in Rawalpindi and was named after Dr Andrew Gordon who was the head of the mission.

 The Ewing Christian College, managed by the American Presbyterian Mission was opened in 1902 and had 70 pupils in 1904.

 In 1910 John Lawrence Goheen and Jane Goheen accepted an appointment from the American Presbyterian missionaries for missionary service in Sangli in the state of Maharashtra, India.
 John Lawrence Goheen and Jane Goheen arrived in India in 1911 and soon after he was placed in charge as the Principal at Sangli Boys School in Sangli.
 He transformed the school into an Industrial and Agricultural Educational Institute and instituted an extension service as The Sangli Moveable School.
 This brought improved agricultural techniques to the villages surrounding Sangli.
 He was appointed as a member of Bombay Literacy mission.

+End of World Mission and consolidation of the Mission Agency

+At the 225th General Assembly in 2022, a Unification Commission was established to unify the Office of the General Assembly and the Presbyterian Mission Agency into one Interim Unified Agency over the course of three years, ending the Presbyterian Mission Agency as a separate agency of the PC(USA).
+In the 21st century the number of Presbyterian World Mission coworkers serving outside the USA had plummeted from hundreds to just 60 by 2025.
+In January 2025 it was announced that large cuts would be made to Presbyterian World Mission, and in February it was announced that Presbyterian World Mission would be closed entirely in March, with 54 mission coworkers laid off and a handful offered new roles within the Presbyterian Mission Agency/Interim Unified Agency.